fusioninventory/documentation/docs/Advanced_topics/dev/spec/new-directory-layout.md

----
-layout: single
-title: Specs for new directory layout
+# Specs for new directory layout
----

-# New directory layout

 ## git repository layout